Skip to main content

 Project-Level Installation

-pnpm install --save-dev @gxp-dev/tools
+npm install --save-dev @gxp-dev/tools

-Use pnpm exec gxdev to run commands.
+Use npx gxdev to run commands.

 Common Workflows